 Professor Noel Hyndman is Professor of Management Accounting at Queen’s Management School.
 His main research interests have centred on performance measurement, performance reporting, management accounting and accounting change in charities, public sector organisations and not-for-profit organisations.
 Noel has been a member of the Charity SORP Committee (Charity Commissioners England and Wales) since 2006, is currently a member of the Department for Social Development (NI) / Charity Commission NI Accounts and Reports Working Group, and in 2015 he was elected chair of the British Accounting and Finance Association’s Public Services and Charities Special Interest Group.
 He is joint editor of the Accounting, Finance & Governance Review, the official journal of the Irish Accounting and Finance Association, and associate editor of Financial Accountability & Management.

-Dr Mariannunziata Liguori is Senior Lecturer in Management Accounting and director of the MSc Accounting and Finance at Queen’s Management School.
+Professor Mariannunziata Liguori is Professor of Management Accounting and director of the MSc Accounting and Finance at Queen’s Management School.
 She moved to Belfast after a visiting period at the University of Alberta Business School, in Canada.
 She was awarded her PhD by Bocconi University, Milan.
 Her main research interests relate to processes of accounting change, control of outsourced public services and performance management in the public and not-for-profit sectors.
 In 2015 she has been elected secretary of the British Accounting and Finance Association’s Public Services and Charities Special Interest Group.
-She is a member of the editorial board of Financial Accountability & Management and has published in a number of other leading journals in the field, such as Accounting, Auditing and Accountability Journal, Critical Perspectives on Accounting, Organisations Studies and Public Administration.
+She is a member of the editorial board of Financial Accountability & Management and of the Journal of Public Budgeting, Accounting & Financial Management.
+She has published in a number of other leading journals in the field, such as Accounting, Auditing and Accountability Journal, Critical Perspectives on Accounting, Organisations Studies and Public Administration.

 Professor Donal McKillop is Professor of Financial Services at Queen’s Management School.
 He has recently advised the Office of the First Minister and Deputy First Minister in Northern Ireland on intervention measures to alleviate financial hardships due to welfare reform.
 He also chaired the Commission on Credit Unions for the Irish Government.
 Its work led to the introduction of the Credit Union and Co-Operation with Overseas Regulators Act 2012.
 He was appointed in 2014 by the Minister of Finance (Ireland) as Chair of the Credit Union Advisory Committee.
 In recent years Donal has completed commissioned research on financial cooperatives for the Royal Irish Academy, the Joseph Rowntree Foundation and the Scottish Executive.
 He is associate editor of the European Journal of Finance.